liamharper2453/MoonlightTVLauncher/README.md

 # Credits
  - [ares-cli](https://github.com/webosose/ares-cli) for providing the wrapper for the webOS api's
  - [ChangeScreenResolution](https://tools.taubenkorb.at/change-screen-resolution/) for creating the tool to be able to programmatically change resolutions
- - [Moonlight TV](https://github.com/mariotaku/moonlight-tv) for creating the GameStream client
+ - [Moonlight TV](https://github.com/mariotaku/moonlight-tv) for creating the Gamestream client
  - [NirCmd](https://www.nirsoft.net/utils/nircmd2.html) for creating the tool to programmatically send key presses
  - [PyWebOSTV](https://github.com/supersaiyanmode/PyWebOSTV) for creating the tool to pass input remotely to the TV